Part 1: The Day My Life Began to Change — A Mother’s Panic and a Buried Memory

 The Feeling That Wouldn’t Leave

 The following day, I allowed the children back on the floats, not wanting our holiday to end in this way.
 But during the remainder of that day, I had been visited by a mysterious and crushing depression.
-Yes, I had experienced a mother’s ultimate fear of losing her children, but there was something else bothering me – a separate force drip-feeding nausea into my stomach.
+Yes, I had experienced a mother’s dread of losing her children, but there was something else bothering me – a separate force drip-feeding nausea into my stomach.

 It had to do with my sense of my other self running inside of me, terrorised with the sun on my back.
 It was a feeling I had never experienced in my adult life before.